-- (a) Santander UK plc ("Santander UK") holds two frozen savings accounts and two frozen current accounts for three customers, resident in the U.K., who are currently designated by the U.S. under the Specially Designed Global Terrorist ("SDGT") sanctions program.
-The accounts held by each customer were blocked after the customer's designation and have remained blocked and dormant throughout the first quarter of 2016.
-Revenue generated by Santander UK on these accounts in the first quarter of 2016 was £3.67 whilst net profits in the first quarter of 2016 were negligible relative to the overall profits of Banco Santander, S.A. - (b) An Iranian national, resident in the U.K., who is currently designated by the U.S. under the Iranian Financial Sanctions Regulations ("IFSR") and the Weapons of Mass Destruction Proliferators Sanctions Regulations, holds a mortgage with Santander UK that was issued prior to any such designation.
-No further drawdown has been made (or would be allowed) under this mortgage although Santander UK continues to receive repayment installments.
-In the first quarter of 2016, total revenue generated by Santander UK in connection with the mortgage was £201.22 whilst net profits were negligible relative to the overall profits of Banco Santander, S.A.
+- (a) Santander UK plc ("Santander UK") holds two frozen savings accounts and two frozen current accounts for three customers resident in the United Kingdom ("UK") who are currently designated by the United States ("US") under the Specially Designated Global Terrorist ("SDGT") sanctions program.
+The accounts held by each customer were blocked after the customer's designation and have remained blocked and dormant through the first half of 2016.
+Revenue generated by Santander UK on these accounts in the first half of 2016 was £7.31 whilst net profits in the first half of 2016 were negligible relative to the overall profits of Banco Santander SA. - (b) An Iranian national, resident in the UK, who is currently designated by the US under the Iranian Financial Sanctions Regulations ("IFSR") and the Weapons of Mass Destruction Proliferators Sanctions Regulations, held a mortgage with Santander UK that was issued prior to any such designation.
+The mortgage account was redeemed and closed on April 13, 2016.
+No further drawdown has been made (or would be allowed) under this mortgage although Santander UK continued to receive repayment installments prior to redemption.
+In the first half of 2016, total revenue generated by Santander UK in connection with the mortgage was £434.64 whilst net profits were negligible relative to the overall profits of Banco Santander SA.
 Santander UK does not intend to enter into any new relationships with this customer, and any disbursements will only be made in accordance with applicable sanctions.
-The same Iranian national also holds two investment accounts with Santander ISA Managers Limited.
-The funds in both accounts are invested in the same portfolio fund.
-The accounts have remained frozen during the first quarter of 2016.
-The investment returns are being automatically reinvested, and no disbursements have been made to the customer.
-Total revenue in the first quarter of 2016 generated by Santander UK in connection with the investment accounts was £4.89 whilst net profits in the first quarter 2016 were negligible relative to the overall profits of Banco Santander, S.A. - (c) A U.K. national designated by the U.S. under the SDGT sanctions program holds a Santander UK current account.
-The account remained in arrears through the first quarter of 2016 (£1,344.01 in debt) and is currently being managed by Santander UK Collections & Recoveries department. - (d) In addition, during the first quarter of 2016, Santander UK has identified an OFAC match on a power of attorney account.
-A party listed on the account is currently designated by the U.S. under the SDGT and IFSR sanctions programs.
-During the first quarter of 2016, related revenue generated by Santander UK was £73.81 whilst net profits in the first quarter of 2016 were negligible relative to the overall profits of Banco Santander, S.A.
+The same Iranian national also held two investment accounts with Santander ISA Managers Limited.
+The funds within both accounts were invested in the same portfolio fund.
+The accounts remained frozen until the investments were closed on May 12, 2016 and checks issued to customer on May 13, 2016.
+Total revenue in the first half of 2016 generated by Santander UK in connection with the investment accounts was £7.60 whilst net profits in the first half of 2016 were negligible relative to the overall profits of Banco Santander SA. - (c) A UK national designated by the US under the SDGT sanctions program holds a Santander UK current account.
+The account remained in arrears through the first half of 2016 (£1,344.01 in debit) and is currently being managed by Santander UK Collections & Recoveries department. - (d) In addition, during the first half of 2016, Santander UK has identified an OFAC match on a power of attorney account.
+A party listed on the account is currently designated by the US under the SDGT and IFSR sanctions programs.
+During the first half of 2016, related revenue generated by Santander UK was £129.21 whilst net profits in the first half of 2016 were negligible relative to the overall profits of Banco Santander SA.